uvemas/ViTables/doc/develop.rst

 There is a version of ViTables already installed in WinPython so if old version is enough one can skip the steps below.

-Applied to ViTable the procedure has the following steps:
+Applied to ViTables the procedure has the following steps:

 1. Download source a ViTables source distribution.
 It is also possible to make one from the develop branch by executing the following command: